RaptorCapture247/Mac-PyAuto-Auto-Clicker/README.md

 # Mac-PyAuto-Auto-Clicker
 Use this script for automating clicks on a MacOS.
 Script is setup for wallet confirmations or cancels depending on users saved screenshots.

+Images in this repository will not work for your setup and are intended for example and reference purposes only.
+You must take your own screenshots using your main monitor (must be monitor 1 in multi monitor setups).

 # PyAutoGUI Pond0x Automation Script